sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 {{% alert info %}}**Tip:** Holding down SHIFT while moving controls with the arrow keys will move them 10 pixels at a time (instead of the usual 1 pixel).{{% /alert %}}

-The Mockup so far, with the pager controls added.
+The wireframe so far, with the pager controls added.

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-4_controls_aligned.png)

 * * *

-## Completing the Mockup
+## Completing the Wireframe

-The remainder of the Mockup consists of a set of tabs, more text, and a chart.
+The remainder of the wireframes consists of a set of tabs, more text, and a chart.

-Add a **Tabs Bar** control and place it in the bottom half of the Mockup.
+Add a **Tabs Bar** control and place it in the bottom half of the wireframe.

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-tabs_edit.png)